![]() |

 Later with the Bowmar 901D a similar calculator with a 10 digit display was sold.

-This calculator was sold under different labels, beside this Bowmar 901B it was popular as Commodore C110 and Craig 4501, too.
 A very similar design was introduced by Columbia with the Scientific.
-Don't miss the minirex 73, the eastern copy from GDR company RFT and the Heathkit IC-2009.
-The Litronix Checkmate looks similiar but is completely different.
+Don't miss the minirex 73, the Eastern copy from GDR company RFT and the Heathkit IC-2009.
+The Litronix Checkmate looks similar but is completely different.

 If you are familiar with the Klixon™ keyboard, have a